 - Lisp first appeared in 1958

-- I have 86 facts about Lisp. what would you like to know? email me and let me know how I can help.
+- Have a question about Lisp not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 (defun -reverse (list) (let ((return-value '())) (dolist (e list) (push e return-value)) return-value))